univ-ai/welcomenew/_catalog/cohort1/ai1.md

 ![](/assets/images/Session.png)

-Before the session begins, students are expected to complete a pre-class reading assignment and and attempt a quiz based on the same.
+Before the session begins, students are expected to complete a pre-class reading assignment and attempt a quiz based on the same.

 A session will have the following pedagogy layout which will be repeated three times: